Utumno/Utumno.github.io/source/_posts/2015-09-16-set-up-octopress-in-arch-linux.markdown

 ---
 Disclaimer: Hack and slash

-Well I started used an ancient arch install I had - and I needed to use my blog.
+Well I started using an ancient arch install I had - and I needed to use my blog.
 Given I know nothing of ruby and octopress had left me with open questions I doubted I'd succed.
 Well I did - here is how: